 Biohacker Damien Blenkinsopp tracked his improvements during a trip to Death Valley in Spring 2014.

-Corinne Carmen of the blog My Chemical-Free House summarized some thoughts on doing an avoidance sabbatical in a good location.
+Corinne Segura of the blog My Chemical-Free House summarized some thoughts on doing an avoidance sabbatical in a good location.

 A Mold Avoidance Sabbatical in the Moab Desert (a post on the Living Clean in a Dirty World blog) provides detailed travel information for people considering visiting this location.
 (Note that some mold avoiders have reported having problems in Moab since 2015, however.)